 The procedure may involve a mild local anesthetic.
 Anticipate experiencing some slight discomfort around the affected area for a few days.
 Complete after-care guidance is provided to ensure the recovery process is a success.

 When pigmented molecules adhere to the surface of your teeth, they may create permanent stains.
 Teeth whitening helps remove these stains by utilizing a bleaching solution that fuses with oxygen from the atmosphere and carbon in the dentin to break down the staining particles stuck on the teeth.
+Learn more about the teeth whitening process and its benefits here

 Your teeth will likely become eight shades whiter from the original color.
 Though, the level of whiteness depends on the shade you prefer and the amount of staining on your teeth.